OAI/OpenAPI-Specification/CONTRIBUTING.md

 ### Milestones

 We use milestones in GitHub to plan what should be included in future releases.
-Issues and pull requests should both be added to the milestone we expect they will be released in.
+Issues and pull requests should both be added to the earliest milestone we expect they will be released in.
 Any changes that aren't ready in time for release should be moved to the next milestone or untagged.

 The milestones and items assigned to them are under constant review and subject to change.